UBO-Open-factory/Photogrammetrie/ProgClient/Install/ReadMe.md

 	- Yes reboot

 The pi download the good **connect.sh** script on the share directory and reboot the first time automatycally so wait few minutes and don't worry

-# Now you can duplicate this client on an another SD card for that
-You can use **win32diskimager** on windows to create a .img and write it an another SD cards.
+**Now you can duplicate this client on an another SD card for that** You can use **win32diskimager** on windows to create a .img and write it an another SD cards.

+# Install the client with image:
+1. Download the **Client_img** directory
+2. Open it and install Raspberry Pi Imager
+3. In the same time unzip the **RPI_xx.xx.xx_2.75Go.rar**
+4. Launch raspberry pi imager
+5. Click on **Choose OS**
+6. Go to the bottom of the list and select **Use image perso**
+7. Select the **RPI_xx.xx.xx_2.75Go.img**
+8. Select your SD card and click on write
+9. A message say you when it is finish and you can remove your SD card